 Sometimes problems can be resolved with some “front end” effort on your own behalf.
 Try following these steps when dealing with university offices.
-If you don't succeed, please feel free to call the Ombuds Office at (808) 956-3391 for additional options or information.
+If you don't succeed.

 Don’t be bashful about calling university offices for help, and don't be afraid to ask questions.
 When asking, seek to understand, not to challenge.